canonical/certification-docs/Policy_Guide-16.04.rst

 Application
 '''''''''''
-SoC Certification applies *only* to Systems on Chip and potentially reference boards that are used to access those SoCs.
+SoC Certification applies *only* to Systems on Chip and reference boards that showcase those SoCs.
 It does not apply to production server systems based on SoCs.

 Additionally there is no inheritance upstream.
 So though an SoC may be certified by an SoC vendor like APM or Texas Instruments, OEM/ODMs who build